BbugsCO/BugsSmpPlugin/README.md

 > /ping command to get player ping/

 > (In Progress) /playerinfo <player>  - Get info about a player, online or not.
 Shows position, dimension, ping, uuid, ip

-> /invsee, /endersee /armorsee - To view and edit players inventory or enderchest, works on both online or offline players

 > Simple log, easier to read and understand log for player chat, commands, join, leave, etc